What Are the Common Car Accident Injuries in Mississippi?

 Those individuals who do survive a car accident in the Magnolia State usually suffer major injuries, sometimes permanent.
 Over three million people are injured in car accidents a year, with more than two million of these injuries becoming permanent.

 If you are injured in a car accident, you do have legal options available that can help you pay your expenses.
-That’s why it’s important to speak with an experienced Jackson, MS car accident lawyer at Giddens Law Firm, P.A., as soon as possible to get your claim started so you can move on with your life.
+That’s why it’s important to speak with an experienced Mississippi car accident lawyer at Giddens Law Firm, P.A., as soon as possible to get your claim started so you can move on with your life.

 What Are the More Serious Car Accident Injuries?